Press

 mogul Fractional Real Estate Investing

-At Mogul, which widely launched its platform last fall after a private beta, people can invest as little as $250 in homes scattered across the US Sunbelt.
+At mogul, which widely launched its platform last fall after a private beta, people can invest as little as $250 in homes scattered across the US Sunbelt.
 Typically, these become short-term rentals, including a stylish five-bedroom house in Southern California that rents for $800 a night on Airbnb.
 Mogul has just four properties available currently, but its CEO, Alex Blackwood, says the company plans to have as many as 20 to 30 within the next month or so.
 But they aren’t all retail investors, and some instead pour tens of thousands of dollars into the properties.
 It’s a way for those with more money to find passive ways to invest in real estate instead of becoming full-time landlords or short-term rental hosts, Blackwood says.

 He argues that the trend of fractional investing is picking up steam because people are still seeking the feeling of the American Dream of home ownership.
 In a chaotic housing market, investors are taking a glass half-full approach.
 The housing market outlook may be bleak, but, Blackwood says, the young people shut out from the housing market “want to buy a part of something rather than nothing at all.”